Stephen Spender: Career

 Spender's 1938 translations of works by Bertolt Brecht and Miguel Hernández appeared in John Lehmann's New Writing.

 Spender felt close to the Jewish people; his mother, Violet Hilda Schuster, was half-Jewish (her father's family were German Jews who converted to Christianity, and her mother came from an upper-class family of Catholic German, Lutheran Danish and distant Italian descent).
 His second wife, Natasha, whom he married in 1941, was also Jewish.
 In 1942, he joined the fire brigade of Cricklewood and Maresfield Gardens as a volunteer.
 Spender met several times with the poet Edwin Muir.

-After he was no longer left-wing, Spender wrote of his disillusionment with communism in the essay collection The God that Failed (1949), along with Arthur Koestler and others.
-It is thought that one of the big areas of disappointment was the Molotov-Ribbentrop Pact between Germany and the Soviet Union, which many leftists saw as a betrayal.
+After leaving the Communist Party, Spender wrote of his disillusionment with communism in the essay collection The God that Failed (1949), along with Arthur Koestler and others.
+It is thought that one of the big areas of disappointment was the Molotov–Ribbentrop Pact between Germany and the Soviet Union, which many leftists saw as a betrayal.
 Like Auden, Isherwood and several other outspoken opponents of fascism in the 1930s, Spender did not see active military service in World War II.
 He was initially graded C upon examination because of his earlier colitis, poor eyesight, varicose veins and the long-term effects of a tapeworm in 1934.
 But he pulled strings to be reexamined and was upgraded to B, which meant he could serve in the London Auxiliary Fire Service.
 Spender spent the winter of 1940 teaching at Blundell's School, taking a position that had been vacated by Manning Clark, who returned to Australia as a consequence of the war to teach at Geelong Grammar.

 After the war, Spender was a member of the Allied Control Commission, restoring civil authority in Germany.

 With Cyril Connolly and Peter Watson, Spender co-founded Horizon magazine and served as its editor from 1939 to 1941.
 From 1947 to 1949, he went to the US several times and saw Auden and Isherwood.
 He was the editor of Encounter magazine from 1953 to 1966 but resigned after it emerged that the Congress for Cultural Freedom, which published it, was covertly funded by the CIA.

 Spender insisted that he was unaware of the ultimate source of the magazine's funds.
 He taught at various American institutions including University of California at Berkeley and Northwestern University.
 He accepted the Elliston Chair of Poetry at the University of Cincinnati in 1954.
 In 1961, he became professor of rhetoric at Gresham College, London.

 Spender helped found the magazine Index on Censorship, was involved in the founding of the Poetry Book Society and did work for UNESCO.
 He was appointed the 17th Poet Laureate Consultant in Poetry to the Library of Congress in 1965.

-During the late 1960s, Spender frequently visited the University of Connecticut, which he declared had the 'most congenial teaching faculty' he had encountered in the United States.
+During the late 1960s, Spender frequently visited the University of Connecticut, which he declared had the "most congenial teaching faculty" he had encountered in the United States.